-Activities can include identifying and verifying potential strategies and solutions, and testing the feasibility of the most favored solutions.
-Analysis is based, as much as possible, on relevant, accurate and reliable information, often involving interactive and automated statistical analysis — or data analysis.
+Activities can include identifying and verifying potential strategies and solutions and testing the feasibility of the most favored solutions.
+The analysis is based, as much as possible, on relevant, accurate, and reliable information, often involving interactive and automated statistical analysis — or data analysis.
 This analysis in business is often referred to as business analytics.
-Also read:
+Also, read:

 - Three Key Decisions Companies Make Using Business Data Analysis

 - Five Types of Big Data Analytics and Examples of Their Use

 People who specialize in business analytics are often referred to as business analysts.
 Business analysts are in high demand because business decisions are more complex today than ever, and analysts help ensure those decisions are based on the most accurate, valid, and reliable information.

 Analysts are experts at data analytics, especially in the fields of business.
 Analysts understand the major processes used in business, and how those processes might be affected by trends outside and inside the organization.